Meet The Pastoral Team

 The Health Centre has a vital role in caring for both the the physical and emotional wellbeing of the girls.
 The Health Centre is staffed 24 hours a day by a team of Registered Nurses.

 Sister Bonham is responsible for the smooth running of the health centre, and organises travel vaccinations.

-Lindsay Pickering, Sister.
+Lindsey Pickering, Sister.